PRE-MARRIAGE COUNSELLING IN SINGAPORE

 FAQs About Pre-Marriage Counselling

-3. Is it a norm to attend pre-marriage counselling in Singapore?
+1. Is it the norm to attend pre-marriage counselling in Singapore?

 In Singapore, attending pre-marriage counselling has become increasingly accepted and encouraged among couples planning to marry.
 While not mandatory for all, it’s recognised as a beneficial step towards building a strong foundation for marriage.
 This shift towards normalisation stems from a growing awareness of the complexities of marital life and the challenges couples may face.
 Societal acceptance has grown as couples share positive experiences and outcomes from these sessions, highlighting the value of preparing for marriage beyond the wedding day.

-5. How long should I and my partner attend premarital counselling?
+3. How long should my partner and I attend premarital counselling?

 The duration of pre-marriage counselling can vary widely depending on the couple’s specific needs, the format of the counselling programme, and the depth of issues to be addressed.
 Typically, sessions can range from a few weeks to several months.
-Some counsellors or programmes offer structured sessions spread over a set number of weeks, while others may recommend a more flexible timeline, adjusting the duration based on the couple’s progress and the complexity of the discussions.
+Some counsellors or programmes offer structured sessions spread over a set number of weeks.
+In contrast, others may recommend a more flexible timeline, adjusting the duration based on the couple’s progress and the complexity of the discussions.

 A common approach is a series of sessions (e.g., 5-10) scheduled weekly or bi-weekly, providing ample time for couples to explore various aspects of their relationship, practise new skills, and reflect on their learnings.
 Ultimately, the goal is to ensure that couples feel prepared and confident in their relationship before entering into marriage, regardless of the exact timeframe.

-We can provide therapy 7 days a week with clients at all times.
+We offer pre-marriage counselling 7 days a week, with sessions available at all times.
 Online and in-person sessions are available.

 • Address: 60 Paya Lebar Road, #11-06 Paya Lebar Square Singapore 409051